$ fallow

 Any agent that can run a shell command can use fallow.

-fallow check --format json gives structured results.
+fallow --format json gives structured results for all analyses.
 MCP server available for typed tool calling.
-Agents generate the code, fallow tells them what’s unused.Humans
+Agents generate the code, fallow tells them what’s unused, circular, duplicated, or overly complex.Humans

 Real-time diagnostics in VS Code.
 Code Lens above every export.
 One-click fixes.
 The CLI for power users.
 Instant feedback as you code.